j0sete/Doman/README.md

 ### Doman method for accelerated learning for children

 Alfa version, only with a few images of Europe.
 Using Java.
-Futuras actualizaciones incorporarán el sonido.
+Future updates will incorporate the sound.

 *Alfa version, few images from europe path.*